Mayank RSS

 With an API in mind, we can start working towards it.

 1. trigger is the element we are wrapping around.
-It’s straighforward to get this because of our API design.
+It’s straighforward to get this because of our API design: it’s the first and only child of our custom element.

 2. The tooltip itself is a new element that we’ll create and add at the end of the <body> (to avoid stacking context issues).
 It will contain the text from the text attribute and be hidden by default.
 It will also be hidden from assistive technologies using aria-hidden, because we don’t want duplicate announcements.